mapattacker/cheatsheets/python/material-mkdocs.md

     * store all your markdown `.md` documentations here

 * Use `mkdocs gh-deploy` to generate the html and other web related files
+    * this creates a new branch called gh-pages, and put all html files here
+* Settings > Github Pages > Source > change to gh-pages
 * Upload all files and changes to the remote git repository
 * The documentation site will be available at ``https://{username}.github.io/{repo-name}/``